 It is possible to ascertain whether a relief valve is improperly set by adjusting the HPU manifold pressure to 1600 to 1700 PSIG and checking the temperature of the vertical pipe below the relief valve.
 If this pipe, which carries the relief flow to the reservoir, is approximately the same temperature as the discharge line from the pump, an improper relief valve setting should be suspected.
 Whether or not this test is conclusive the possibility can be eliminated by following the procedure given below.

 Prior to setting the HPU relief valves, the following initial conditions should be obtained:

 A. Only the pumping loop being worked on should be running as the system check valves do not seal positively at low differential pressures.
 (The other pumping loop should be left in standby, not locked out.)

 B. The hydraulic fluid should be at normal operating temperatures of 110 to 120

 C. Ensure that fluid accumulators are properly charged per the manufacturer’s instructions.

 D. The turbine should be reset, if possible, to approximate normal system flow.

-Be sure to have an MD&A Control Systems representative on hand to guide the calibration.
+Be sure to have an MD&A Turbine and Generator Controls Division representative on hand to guide the calibration.
 To properly set a relief valve proceed as follows: (Repeat for both pumping loops.)

 - Raise the pump discharge pressure to 2000 to 2050 PSIG with the compensator on the fluid pump.
 (Raise the relief valve setting with CW adjustments as required.
 Adjust the compensator in 50 to 100 PSIG steps allowing the pressure to stabilize after each increase.
 Do not exceed 2050 PSIG.)